 - SSA (special support assistant) literacy support (Mrs Cooper)

-- Phonics and spelling support (Miss Wood and Miss Rigby)
+- Phonics and spelling support (Miss Rigby)

-Every half term, through our pupil progress meetings, class teachers discuss the progress of all children with the headteacher (Mrs Marsh) and deputy headteacher/SENdCo (Miss Parnell, who has achieved the PgCert National Award for SEN Coordination).
+Every half term, through our pupil review meetings, class teachers discuss the progress of all children with the headteacher (Mrs Marsh) and deputy headteacher/SENdCo (Miss Parnell, who has achieved the PgCert National Award for SEN Coordination).
 During this meeting the HD provision is reviewed and evaluated so that plans can be made for the next half term dependent on the needs of the individuals/groups.

 Class teachers will work with parents/carers and children with SEN to decide on the desired outcomes (‘What do I want to be able to do in…?’) and the steps to success (‘What do I need to do?; ‘Who will help me?’) ; review and next steps are also built into this process (‘How did I do?; ‘What’s next?).